soundproofing foam

 Benefits of Boat Soundproofing

-When you maximize sound quality and reduce noise through soundproofing, you and your passengers can enjoy the full benefits of boating.
+When you maximize sound quality and reduce noise through soundproofing, you and your passengers can enjoy all the benefits of the water.
 Being on or near water is great for the body and mind.
-According to research, being on a boat brings a sense of peace, calm, unity and happiness.
-It releases feel-good chemicals in the brain like dopamine and serotonin and reduces stress levels.
-For example, 72 percent of Americans feel healthier after being on the water.
+Research shows that being on a boat brings peace, calm, unity and happiness.
+It releases feel-good chemicals in the brain, like dopamine and serotonin and reduces stress levels.
+For example, 72% of Americans feel healthier after being on the water.
 Perhaps this is the reason millions of Americans go boating every year.

 However, if extreme boat noise causes stress and anxiety for you and your passengers, you cancel out the therapeutic benefits of cruising blue waters.
 If your boat is too noisy to enjoy a soothing sail, it’s time to consider boat soundproofing materials.
-By soundproofing your boat, you’ll enjoy the following benefits:
+By reducing noise levels on your boat, you’ll enjoy the following benefits:

-• Increased hearing safety: According to Boating Magazine, boat engine noise can reach over 100 decibels (dB).
+• Increased hearing safety: Boating Magazine says boat engine noise can reach over 100 decibels (dB).
 This is a dangerous level of noise.
-Sounds over 85 dB can cause hearing loss after long or repeated exposure.
-The higher the dB, the less amount of time it takes for hearing damage to occur.
+Sounds over 85 dB can cause hearing loss after prolonged or repeated exposure.
+The higher the dB, the less time it takes for hearing damage.
 How do you know if your boat is dangerously loud?
-If you have to raise your voice to be heard, or can’t understand a person standing three feet away from you, it’s time to consider noise reduction.
+If you have to raise your voice to be heard or can’t understand someone standing three feet away, it’s time to consider noise reduction.

-• Reduced noise-related stress: Noise causes stress which defeats the purpose of a relaxing cruise with family and friends.
+• Reduced noise-related stress: Noise causes stress, defeating the purpose of a relaxing cruise with family and friends.
 One study from 2016 found that annoying noise increases depression and anxiety.
 Noise also triggers your body’s stress response, which can eventually lead to the risk of heart disease and high blood pressure.
-Just a 10 dB increase in noise can make a negative impact on mental health.
+Just a 10 dB increase in noise can negatively impact mental health.
 When it comes to noise, it’s just not worth dealing with if you can soundproof your boat.

 • Improved insulation: Marine soundproofing insulation can reduce noise and help insulate your boat for a more comfortable experience.
 Many soundproofing materials like wool and fiberglass can help keep a boat cool in the summer and warm in the winter.
 With marine sound insulation panels, you’ll be able to enjoy your boat more year-round.

-• Quieter water for sea life: A quieter ship makes everyone happier — including sea life.
-By soundproofing your boat, you can cruise along without disturbing marine life as much as before.
-Consider a study published in the Marine Pollution Bulletin which investigated the effects of noise from a cabin-cruiser.
-They concluded that a cabin-cruiser negatively impacts the communication of resident fish.
+• More peaceful water for sea life: A quieter ship makes everyone happier — including sea life.
+Soundproofing your boat allows you to cruise along without disturbing marine life as much as before.
+Consider a study published in the Marine Pollution Bulletin investigating the effects of noise from a cabin cruiser.
+They concluded that a cabin cruiser negatively impacts the communication of resident fish.
 Although you can’t make a boat engine completely silent with soundproofing materials, you can make a difference by reducing noise.

-• Compliant sailing: Some states have a maximum noise level for motorboats.
-For example, in Alabama, noise cannot exceed 86 dB measured at 50 feet from the vessel.
+• Meet Sound Ordinances: Some states have a maximum noise level for motorboats.
+For example, in Alabama, noise cannot exceed 86 dB, measured at 50 feet from the vessel.
 In New Mexico, boaters must be careful not to generate complaints from other boaters in state parks.
-Soundproofing is one way to keep your boat in line with state regulations and other boaters happy.
+Soundproofing is one way to keep your boat in line with state regulations and make other boaters happy.

 What Parts of the Boat Need Soundproofing?

-If you’re ready for a nice quiet ride, it’s easiest to ask an acoustics expert for help.
+If you’re ready for a nice quiet ride, asking an acoustics expert for help is easiest.
 An expert can determine which parts of the boat need soundproofing and the best materials to use.
 If you’re a DIY boater, you can purchase boat engine sound insulation and other easy-to-install materials to quiet your boat.
-Soundproof Cow products come with simple installation instructions, and many only require a few basic tools.
+Soundproof Cow products come with simple installation instructions, and many only require a few essential tools.

 Boat Engine Soundproofing

-If you’ve ever spent any time on a boat, you know the sound of the engine can be extremely loud and is likely the greatest source of sound in your boat.
+If you’ve ever spent time on a boat, you know the engine can be extremely loud and is likely your boat’s greatest source of noise.
 There is a tremendous amount of vibration noise due to the action of the engine reflected by the metal frame of the boat.

 The result is that guests on your boat often need to shout to be heard, and you and your fellow boat passengers could even be sustaining long-term hearing damage without even realizing it.